MightyOrm/Mighty/README.md

 Coming soon:

-- Firebird database support
+- Generically type return value support (e.g. ), like Dapper, whilst still supporting exactly Massive's dynamic return value syntax as well
 - Async support
-- Possibly, *optional* generically typed return value support; for now, if you are sure you really need that, try PetaPoco
-	- My guess is you'll find you really don't *need* that; try Mighty for a bit, you'll get used to working with dynamic objects pretty quickly, and you'll start to miss them in other contexts, where you can't use them!
+- Firebird database support (it really should't be hard, if anyone says they need it...)

 ## Using Mighty with .NET Web API 2

 This just works out of the box, and it's very easy to do:

+`...
+TO DO: insert code sample ...`

+However, out of the box, this only works when each call to your API requests that the API return JSON.
+It does not work when the caller requests XML.
+This is because XML is strongly typed, and Massive's `dynamic` results aren't.
+There is no way for .NET to *automatically* fill out an XML response from a dynamic object, but it can for a JSON response.

-However, out of the box this works with JSON, but not with XML - because XML wants to specify the type of each object it is returning, and `dynamic` objects don't have any specific type.
-Unfortunately, if you use a browser to look at the results from your RESTFUL API (which is a pretty reasonable thing to do) then your browser won't specify either JSON or XML and Web API 2 will chose to return XML by default.
-The simplest solution to disable XML support, so that JSON is the only (and therefore the default) input and output type:
+An annoying side effect of this is that if you use your browser to look at the return results from your RESTFUL API, e.g. by manually typing GET URLs (which can be a perfectly reasonable thing to do, I'd say), then this will fail (with an exception) because using your browser this way, it doesn't specify the response type, and .NET Web API 2 defaults to XML.
+The simplest solution to disable XML support in your Web 2 API project, assuming you don't need it, like this:

+`...
+TO DO: insert code sample ...`

-Another more complex solution (I don't claim that the below is complete or fully correct, it's a quick hack to show the general idea) is to add 'fake' ExpandoObject support to the WebAPI 2 XML output:
+Another, more complex solution (I don't claim the below code is complete or fully correct, it's a quick hack which does show the general idea) is to add `ExpandoObject` support to the WebAPI 2 XML output processing pipe, as follows:

+`...
+TO DO: insert code sample ...`

-This is arguably an abuse of XML since now '&lt;DynamicObject&gt;' will occur in all your API responses but will contain appropriate, but different, data in each different API you provide.
+It's worth being aware that this second approach is really an abuse of XML, because now `<DynamicObject ... />` will be the object type of *all* your API responses, but will mean something different, with differently shaped contents, in each.
+For that reason, I'd recommend turning off XML and just using JSON if you can.

 ## Configuration